jasonellington/fullStackReact/README.md

-# FullStack React
+# Express/Node Server
 This is a Sandbox for creating a base layer of a full-stack React Application.
+The steps involved are getting your instance of the Express/Node API working and deploying the application to Heroku.

-### Starting Application
+### Getting Started

 ```
 > npm run dev